meteor/galaxy-docs/content/custom-domains.md

 description: Learn how to make an application accessible via a custom domain name
 ---

 You can specify one or more hostnames for an application.
 Galaxy will make the app available on those hostnames.
-These hostnames can be on a custom domain, or can use the Galaxy-provided .meteorapp.com and eu.meteorapp.com domains, for the US and EU regions, respectively.
+These hostnames can be on a custom domain, or can use the Galaxy-provided .meteorapp.com and eu.meteorapp.com domains, for the us-east-1 and eu-west-1 regions, respectively.

 <h2 id="command-line">When first deploying</h2>